 “I’m pretty sure we wouldn’t be able to do this at any other school,” said Khaled Abdel Rahman, a student and team leader on Bloom.
 “It’s like a game development studio in real life.”

 University Of Southern California doesn't have a company summary yet.
-Click '' to add one and help improve Spoke... read more »
+Click '' to add one and help improve Spoke...
+All University Of Southern California news »

 Oculus VR™ was founded by Palmer Luckey, self-described virtual reality enthusiast and hardware geek.
 The company launched a Kickstarter campaign to help fund development of their first pr...
 All Oculus VR news »